Penny Arcade: Attributes of the comic strip

 As a (primarily) topical video gaming news comic, there is little plot or general continuity in Penny Arcade strips.
 Any story sustained for longer than a single strip is referred to as "dreaded continuity", something of a running gag in the newsposts.
 A character who dies a violent death in one strip will come back in the next, perfectly whole, though occasionally these deaths have an effect on later comics.
 For example, often, when Gabe kills Tycho or vice versa, the killer takes a certain Pac-Man watch off the dead character, but only if he currently has the watch.
 Profanity and violence are common in Penny Arcade and the strip is known for its surrealism; zombies, a talking alcoholic DIVX player called Div, Santa Claus, a robotic juicer called the "Fruit Fucker 2000", and Jesus, among others, are known to drop in often and for petty reasons.
 Other such occurrences are implied, if not shown, such as mentioning Dante from Devil May Cry living in the building next door.
 However, the comic does occasionally expand into more serious issues; one even had Krahulik, in the guise of the character Gabe, proposing to his girlfriend of two years, while another had both Gabe and Tycho praising Casey Heynes for standing up to bullying.

 Some of the strips are drawn from the perspective of fictional characters within a game or movie.
 Occasionally, Gabe and Tycho are featured as they would be as characters or players in the game themselves, often having some sarcastic remark to make about some feature or bug in the game.
 At times the comic also depicts meetings between game developers or business people, and features or mocks the reporters of a news article that is commented on in Holkins' newspost.

 Penny Arcade has a theme song, "Penny Arcade Theme", written and performed by nerdcore artist MC Frontalot.
 It was written as a thank-you by Frontalot for the creators of the webcomic linking his website to their front page and declaring him their "rapper laureate" in 2002.
-The song appears in the dance game In the Groove.
+The song appears in the dance game In the Groove, released in 2004.

 Protagonists

 Jonathan "Gabe" Gabriel

 Mike Krahulik's comic alter ego is energetic and free-spirited, but has a propensity to become extremely angry.
 As a contrast to Tycho's expansive vocabulary, Gabe usually speaks using only simple, common words.
 He almost always wears a yellow Pac-Man shirt, and has a Pac-Man tattoo on his right arm.
 His eyes are a shade of slate blue.

 He has a fascination with unicorns, a secret love of Barbies, is a dedicated fan of Spider-Man and Star Wars, and has proclaimed "Jessie's Girl" to be the greatest song of all time.
 He has a wife and son.
 Gabe is a diabetic, though he continues to consume large quantities of sugar products.

 Krahulik named his son "Gabriel" in honor of the character.